Nonlinear photonic architecture for fault-tolerant quantum computing: Conclusion

 \section{Conclusion}

+In this work, we have introduced a universal fault-tolerant photonic measurement-based quantum computing architecture based on single-photon nonlinearities.
+The architecture enables the near-deterministic construction of entangled resource states and measurement operations that implement error correction and underpin the computational framework.
+This results in significantly improved resource efficiency and enhanced loss tolerance compared to existing approaches.

-In this work, we have focused on photon loss as the dominant error mechanism.
-Other error sources, such as photon distinguishability~\cite{steinmetz2024simulating}, can be incorporated into out analysis and, to leading order, are expected to introduce additional erasure errors and Pauli-type errors.
+Our analysis focuses on photon loss as the dominant error mechanism.
+Other error sources, such as photon distinguishability~\cite{steinmetz2024simulating} and multiphoton contamination, can be incorporated into our analysis and, to leading order, are expected to introduce additional erasure errors and Pauli-type errors.
 We have assumed ideal $\pi$-nonlinearities in this study, and future work will incorporate more sophisticated models to accurately describe the performance of the practical implementations we are developing.
 Our architecture is also compatible with non-$\pi$ nonlinearities which provides additional flexibility in the implementation.

 Scaling remains one of the central challenges facing the construction of universal, fault-tolerant quantum computers.
 Our nonlinear photonic architecture significantly reduces multiplexing overheads and physical footprint, enhances loss tolerance, and lowers component performance requirements.
 It therefore enables the development of scalable systems that leverage the inherent modularity of photonic interconnects, while avoiding both the extensive high-vacuum and cryogenic infrastructure needed to sustain spin coherence, and the impractical spatial footprints of warehouse-scale linear-optical systems.
-Nonlinear photonic architectures provide a route to dramatically reducing the size and timeline for fault-tolerant quantum computing.
+Nonlinear photonic architectures provide a route to dramatically reducing the size and timeline for fault-tolerant quantum computing.\\